 D. The conviction of a person for any offense shall not work forfeiture of any property, except if a forfeiture is expressly imposed by law.
 All forfeitures to the state, unless expressly imposed by law, are abolished.

-F. Subsection E of this section is not applicable to any law enforcement agency.
+F. Subsection E of this section is not applicable to any law enforcement or probation agency.

 G. Any complaints concerning a violation of subsection E of this section shall be adjudicated in accordance with the procedures set forth in title 41, chapter 6 and title 12, chapter 7, article 6.

-H. A person who is adjudicated delinquent under section 8-341 for a felony does not have the right to carry or possess a gun or firearm.
+H. A person who is adjudicated delinquent under section 8-341 for a felony does not have the right to carry or possess a firearm.